Easy Campfire Prosciutto-Wrapped Asparagus for Camping Trips

 Can I make prosciutto-wrapped asparagus ahead of time?

-It’s possible to wrap the asparagus spears with prosciutto a few hours ahead, and then keep it in a cooler filled with ice until you are ready to cook it.
-Make sure you remember to cook it the same day that you make it, and then serve promptly after cooking, for best results.
+It’s possible to wrap the asparagus spears with prosciutto a few hours ahead, and then keep them in a cooler filled with ice until you are ready to cook them.
+Make sure you remember to cook it the same day that you make it, and then serve promptly after cooking, for the best results.

 How do I keep prosciutto from burning over the campfire?